tSynsth/ts-ripple/README.md

 ## Applying the Code
 Create a new post or pages for using the code, you have to choose from shortcode attributes what kind of ripple button that you want to create.
-For example `[/ts_ripplebutton title=”#body” color=”red”]your content[/ts_ripplebutton]`.
+For example `[ts_ripplebutton title=”#body” color=”red”]your content[/ts_ripplebutton]`.